-Appendix C "Manufacturer-specific subsystems" describes the interfaces that must be implemented by the user for each realtime system on which test cases are to be executed by TETware professional RT.
-The TETware professional RT distribution contains some example MSS implementations that might be used as a starting point when customizing TETware professional RT to work with a particular realtime system.
+This Appendix describes the interfaces that must be implemented by the user for each realtime system on which test cases are to be executed by TETware RT.
+The TETware RT distribution contains some example MSS implementations that might be used as a starting point when customizing TETware RT to work with a particular realtime system.

-In each example the Communication subsystem is a complete implementation, whereas the other subsystems are trivial implementations or only provide functionality sufficient for use during the TETware professional RT development process.
+In each example the Communication subsystem is a complete implementation, whereas the other subsystems are trivial implementations or only provide functionality sufficient for use during the TETware RT development process.
 Each example is described in the sections that follow.